NCI900-Training-Organisation/intro-to-cuda/docs/source/tutorial/topics.rst

 - **Texture and Surface Memory**
   Specialized memory for 2D/3D spatial locality; useful in image processing and rendering.

-- **Multi-GPU Programming**
-  Peer-to-peer GPU memory access; using CUDA-aware MPI or NCCL for multi-GPU communication.

-- **CUDA Libraries and Frameworks**
-  Using high-performance libraries like cuBLAS, cuFFT, cuDNN and integrating them.

 - **Low-Level PTX and Inline Assembly**
   Writing or inspecting PTX assembly; inline PTX usage for fine control and optimization.